The Phantom: Reprints

 In its October 2009 issue, Comics Revue began reprinting the Sunday story "The Return of the Sky Band" in color.

 As of August 2019, Hermes Press has reprinted sixteen volumes of Phantom dailies and five volumes of Phantom Sundays.
 Volumes nine and ten of the dailies also carry the color Sundays from 1949 to 1951, when the stories for dailies and Sundays were synchronized.
 In 2011 Hermes began reprinting the Complete Gold Key Volumes 1 and 2 with issues 1–17 and King's complete Phantom issues 18–28 comics side by side.
 The following year, it began reprinting the Charlton Years: Volume 1 through volume 5, issues 30–74.
 There was no issue 29, as Charlton started their series with issue 30) Hermes has also published a full-size Phantom Sunday Archives, 1939–1942.

 Other media

 A live action serial titled The Phantom was released in 1943 stars Tom Tyler.
 As the alter ego of Kit Walker had not yet been introduced in the comic strip, the serial uses the moniker Geoffrey Prescott.

-The 1986 animated series Defenders of the Earth is a team-up between The Phantom, Mandrake the Magician (another hero by Lee Falk) and Flash Gordon.
+The 1986 animated series Defenders of the Earth is a team-up between The Phantom, Mandrake the Magician (another hero by Lee Falk), Lothar, and Flash Gordon.

 The animated series Phantom 2040 ran for two series between 1994 and 1996.
 It follows the 24th Phantom.

 A live action film of The Phantom was released in 1996, starring Billy Zane.

 A live action mini-series, The Phantom, was released on Syfy in 2009 starring Ryan Carnes as the 22nd phantom.

+As of 2026, a live action TV series of The Phantom is in production.
+The series will be produced and directed by Reginald Hudlin.